 After ensuring its addresses were updated across Google properties, Seven & i Holdings Co. turned to store visits to collect better data on the number of people that clicked on its ads and later visited its stores.

-Adwords drives results for omni-channel retailers
+Google Ads4 drives results for omni-channel retailers

 Store visit conversions finally gave the company a read on the actual impact of digital ads on store visits.
 Once it could measure the number and frequency of in-store visits that came from mobile, Seven & i Holdings was able to optimize its digital investment by calculating a more accurate return on ad spend.